SECURITIES AND EXCHANGE COMMISSION

 This Conflict Minerals Report and the Company’s Specialized Disclosure Report (Form SD) are available in the “For Investors” section of the Company’s website at https://www.colgatepalmolive.com.
 The reference to the Company’s website is provided for convenience only, and its contents are not incorporated by reference into this Conflict Minerals Report nor deemed filed with the U.S. Securities and Exchange Commission.

 Attached as an Annex to this Conflict Minerals Report is an aggregated list of the smelters reported to the Company by its suppliers of conflict minerals.
-Some of the suppliers that provided this information did so either on a company or division level, and not in relation to specific products.
+Some of the suppliers that provided this information did so on a company or division level, and not in relation to specific products.
 Therefore, the Company is unable to determine whether many of these smelters are actually in the Company’s supply chain.
+In addition, as noted above, because one of the surveyed suppliers was unable to identify all of the smelters in its supply chain, there may be other non-identified smelters in the Company’s supply chain.

 Ongoing Risk Mitigation Efforts